mumbleskates/bilrost/README.md

 the encoding.
 The presence of any field represented in the encoding with an empty value must cause the encoding to be considered non-canonical.

-Fields whose types do not encode into multiple fields must not occur more than once.
+Fields whose types could not encode into multiple fields must not occur more than once.
 If they do, the message must be rejected with an error in any decoding mode.
-This currently includes every type of field not encoded with an unpacked representation.
+This currently includes every type of field not encoded with a packed or unpacked representation.
+If the field's encoding is "packed", it is decoded in distinguished decoding mode, and it is found to be represented in multiple fields, then the message may attempt to decode the data as an equivalent "unpacked" representation and must at least consider the encoding non-canonical.

 Oneofs, sets of mutually exclusive fields, must not have conflicting values present in the encoding.
 If they do, the message must be rejected with an error